paulevsGitch/BIN-Mappings-BH/README.md

 Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as the real MCP) is **completely forbidden** without explicit permission from the owners of said mappings.

-When contributing remember to read the conventions (Conventions.md).
+When contributing remember to [read the conventions](conventions.md).

-To contribute, fork the project and clone it locally, and use enigma to map the jar.
+To contribute, fork the project and clone it locally, and use  Enigma to map the jar.
 Then push to your fork and submit a pull request.

 **Anyone** can comment and suggest changes on pull requests.
 We want to make sure the mappings are the best quality, so make your voice known!

-### Getting Started
+# Getting Started

-MCPomf started as a yarn fork, so tasks currently still reference yarn.
+MCPomf (now Plasma) started as a yarn fork, so tasks currently still reference yarn.

 1. Fork and clone the repo
 2. Run `./gradlew yarn` (Linux, macOS) or `.\gradlew yarn` (Windows)
 3. Profit

 ## Gradle
-MCPomf uses Gradle to provide a number of utility tasks for working with the mappings.
+This uses Gradle to provide a number of utility tasks for working with the mappings.

 ### `yarn`
-[`setupYarn`](#setupYarn) and download and launch the latest version of Fabric's fork of [Enigma](https://github.com/FabricMC/Enigma)
+Runs [`setupYarn`](#setupYarn) and downloads and launches the latest version of Fabric's fork of [Enigma](https://github.com/FabricMC/Enigma) with the mappings and jars pre-loaded for editing.

 Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically map enums and a few constant field names.